Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Theoretical analysis

 \subsection{Per-example MIA vulnerability}

 Although LiRA models $\tx$ by a normal distribution, we consider a more general case where the true distribution of $\tx$ is of the location-scale family.
 That is,

-where $t$ has the standard location and unit scale, and $\muin(x), \muout(x)$ and $\sigin(x),\sigout(x)$ are the locations and scales of IN/OUT distributions of $\tx$.
+where $Z$ has the standard location and unit scale, and $\muin(\bm{x}), \muout(\bm{x})$ and $\sigin(\bm{x}),\sigout(\bm{x})$ are the locations and scales of IN/OUT distributions of $\tx$.
 We assume that the target and shadow datasets have a sufficient number of examples.
-This allows us to also assume that $\hsig(x)=\hsigin(x)=\hsigout(x)$ and $\sigma(x)=\sigin(x)=\sigout(x)$, where $\hsig(x)$ is the standard deviation of $\tx$ estimated from shadow models and $\sigma(x)$ is the true scale parameter of $\tx$.
-(See \cref{sec:lira-assumptions} for the validity of these assumptions).
-The following result reduces the LiRA vulnerability to the location and scale parameters of $\tx$. \begin{restatable}[Per-example LiRA vulnerability]{lemma}{lemmaPerExampleLiRA} Suppose that the true distribution of $\tx$ is of location-scale family with locations $\muin(x), \muout(x)$ and scale $\sigma(x)$, and that LiRA models $\tx$ by $\mathcal{N}(\hmuin(x), \hsig(x))$ and $\mathcal{N}(\hmuout(x),\hsig(x))$.
+This allows us to also assume that $\hsig(\bm{x})=\hsigin(\bm{x})=\hsigout(\bm{x})$ and $\sigma(\bm{x})=\sigin(\bm{x})=\sigout(\bm{x})$, where $\hsig(\bm{x})$ is the standard deviation of $\tx$ estimated from shadow models and $\sigma(\bm{x})$ is the true scale parameter of $\tx$.
+(See \cref{sec:shared-scale} for the validity of these assumptions).
+The following result reduces the LiRA vulnerability to the location and scale parameters of $\tx$. \begin{restatable}[Per-example LiRA vulnerability]{lemma}{lemmaPerExampleLiRA} Suppose that the true distribution of $\tx$ is of location-scale family with locations $\muin(\bm{x}), \muout(\bm{x})$ and scale $\sigma(\bm{x})$, and that LiRA models $\tx$ by $\mathcal{N}(\hmuin(\bm{x}), \hsig(\bm{x})^2)$ and $\mathcal{N}(\hmuout(\bm{x}),\hsig(\bm{x})^2)$.
 Assume that an attacker has access to the underlying distribution $\sD$.
 Then for a large enough number of examples per class and infinitely many shadow models, the LiRA vulnerability of a fixed target example is

-where $F_t$ is the cdf of $t$ with the standard location and unit scale. \end{restatable} \begin{proof} See \cref{sec:proof-per-example-LiRA}. \end{proof} Here we assume that an attacker trains shadow models with the true underlying distribution.
+where $F_Z$ is the cdf of $Z$ with the standard location and unit scale, assuming that the inverse of $F_Z$ exists. \end{restatable} \begin{proof} See \cref{sec:proof-per-example-LiRA}. \end{proof} Here we assume that an attacker trains shadow models with the true underlying distribution.
 However, in real-world settings the precise underlying distribution may not be available for an attacker.
-We relax this assumption in \cref{sec:lira-assumptions} so that the attacker only needs an approximated underlying distribution for the optimal LiRA as in \cref{lemma:per-example-LiRA}.
+We relax this assumption in \cref{sec:relax-assumption} so that the attacker only needs an approximated underlying distribution for the optimal LiRA as in \cref{lemma:per-example-LiRA}.

-Next we focus on the per-example RMIA performance.
-As in the case of LiRA, we assume that $\tx$ and $\tz$ follow distributions of the location-scale family.
-We have